• Skip to primary navigation

 • Canned sauerkraut can be eaten straight from the can, like in a salad, but cooking it warms it up and enhances the flavors, making it a better side dish.

-Apples and onions.
-I often add a grated potato as well.
-You cannot taste it in the finished dish, but it helps bind it nicely.
+Apples and onions and -the secret ingredient - a grated potato.
+You cannot taste it in the finished dish, but it helps bind it nicely, making the sauerkraut milder and a tad creamy.

 Spices: Black peppercorns, cloves, juniper berries, and bay leaves.
 You will not need any salt, or at least only very little.